Kubernetes

 Getting Started

-Login into MyAccount
+Login to MyAccount

-Navigate to Kubernetes Service Create Page
+Navigate to the Kubernetes Service

-Create Kubernetes Service
+Create a Kubernetes Cluster

 Kubernetes Configuration and Settings

-Add Worker Node Pool
+Add a Worker Node Pool

 Static Pool